 The Council has adopted eight Women, Peace, and Security (WPS) resolutions of which five resolutions specifically address CRSV.
-These resolutions require protection actors, including peacekeepers, to respond to sexual violence with as much determination as they would any other violation, and with specifically designed tasks and tactics to deal with the specific nature and consequences of this type of violence.
-Through resolutions that followed UNSCR 1820 (2008), such as resolution 1888 (2009), 1960 (2010) and 2106 (2013), the Security Council established the CRSV framework to combat CRSV through prevention, coordinated response, and accountability.
+These resolutions require protection actors, including peacekeepers, to respond to sexual violence with as much determination as they would to any other violation, and with specifically designed tasks and tactics to deal with the specific nature and consequences of this type of violence.
+Through resolutions that followed UNSCR 1820 (2008), such as resolution 1888 (2009), 1960 (2010), 2106 (2013), and 2242 (2015), the Security Council established the CRSV framework to combat CRSV through prevention, coordinated response, and accountability.
 We will discuss the content of these resolutions in more detail in Module 2.

 UN peacekeeping operations are specifically mandated by the Security Council to address sexual violence from a political, peace and security perspective and stressed the link to mission's mandates to protect civilians.
-As of the end of 2016, the Security Council has also specifically mandated six peacekeeping missions, namely MINUSCA, MINUSMA, MONUSCO, UNAMID, UNMISS and UNOCI, to prevent and respond to CRSV.
+As of 2020, the Security Council has also specifically mandated five peacekeeping missions, namely MINUSCA, MINUSMA, MONUSCO, UNAMID, and UNMISS to prevent and respond to CRSV.